GerritCodeReview/plugins_find-owners/src/main/resources/Documentation/config.md

   `label('Owner-Approved', ok(user(1)))` is added.
-* If a change needs owner approval, but some changed file has no *owner* +1 vote or has negative *owner* vote, `label('Owner-Review-Vote', need(_))` is added.
+* If a change needs owner approval, but some changed file has no *owner* +1 vote or has negative *owner* vote, `label('Owner-Review-Vote', may(_))` is added.
-  This will make a change *not-submittable*.
+  This will show the label but not disable the Submit button.
+  When a user clicks on the Submit button, a window will pop up and ask the user to
-  The change author should add missing *owners* to the reviewers list and/or ask for those owner's +1 Code-Review votes.
+  (1) add missing *owners* to the reviewers list and/or
+      ask for owner's +1 Code-Review votes, or
+  (2) add `Exempt-From-Owner-Approval:` to the commit message.
   The **`Find Owners`** button is useful in this situation to find the missing *owners* or +1 votes of any changed files.